 How does a community that marches for justice and votes at 60%+ for president surrender $800 billion in local school spending?
 They fail to show up for the one election where 2,000 votes wins control.

-A puzzle master looks at that equation and finds the variable.
-The problem is not powerlessness.
-The problem is misdirected power.
-Black political energy goes into national symbolic fights.
-Meanwhile, local operational control is given away by default.
-It goes to whoever shows up.
+Examining that equation, a puzzle master finds the variable.
+Powerlessness is not the issue.
+The real problem lies in misdirected power.
+Black political energy channels into national symbolic fights, leaving local operational control to slip away by default to those who show up.

 Stop protesting the distant consequences of power and start seizing the power itself.
 The school board is already won if you simply appear.